huahaiy/talks/conj2018/PITCHME.md

 - We took a hybrid approach that integrates the so called traditional, symbolic AI with data driven, ML/DL based AI.
 - where we use symbolic system as the bones, the data driven components as the flesh.
+I will get to the details soon.
-- All these are done in a Clojure domain specific language we developed, called REP
+- All these are done in a Clojure based domain specific language we developed, called REP
 - Here it is how the DSL looks, and I will get to the detailed explanation latter.
 - Before we dive in, let us step back, I will show you why we take this approach to AI.